Basic Pinewood Derby Car Building Instructions

 3. Pinewood derby axles

-have burrs and crimp marks that should be removed to give your car more
+have burrs and crimp marks that should be removed then the axle should be polished to give your car more

 4. Use a jeweler's file to remove the crimp marks and burrs.
 Do